openclarity/openclarity/README.md

 For larger changes please create an Issue in GitHub first to discuss your proposed changes and possible implications.

+More more details please see the [Contribution guidelines for this project](CONTRIBUTING.md)

 ## License

 [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0)